 Both PMI and Scrum Alliance Certifications Expire

 Frankly I was surprised to learn that my Scrum Alliance Certifications would expire.
 I was certified as a Scrum Master in 2014 and as a Scrum Professional in 2015 and at the time I thought they were for life.
 As it turns out, they’ll were not for life and this renewal requirement has been in place for at least 10 years.

 I first heard about this from a friend who has his CSM.
 A colleague of mine reached out to me, alarmed that he had just found out he was no longer certified as a Scrum Master.
 He couldn’t find himself in the Scrum Alliance online certificant directory.
 (You may want to check for yourself.)

 The colleague has been acting as a Scrum Master for nearly 7 years.
 He had achieved his Scrum certification like most of us – by sitting through a 2-day certification course taught by a Certified Scrum Trainer from Scrum Alliance.
-When he took the class, he was not even required to pass the token quiz.
+When he took the class, he was not even required to pass the token quiz that was added later.

 Did he become any less competent as a Scrum Master that his certification should “expire”?
 Actually, it is probably the opposite.
 I know I’ve learned a ton as an active Agile Coach over the last 5 years since I was certified.

 I don’t think that renewing your certification is necessarily a bad idea.
 Plenty of other organizations do it.
 In fact, I’ve been certified with the Project Management Institute since 1995 and always had to renew my certification every 3 years.

 Despite widespread criticism, Scrum Alliance hasn’t changed their approach much.
 They did add an end of course exam for some of their certifications, but that is about it.
 Which leads me to believe it really is only about the money.
 The Scrum Alliance charges money to give you what I increasingly consider a meaningless certificate.
 I’ve met too many “certified” Scrum Masters who went through the 2-day class and still know little or nothing about Scrum.